froeschel/azure-notes/notes.md

 ### Secure Cloud Solutions
 * Azure Key Vault API: Azure Key Vault can manage secrets, keys and certificates.
 When using C# one can access keys by using the `KeyClient` class.
+* Key Vault is secured by Azure AD.
+It is possible to assign permissions to a Key Vault.
+Permission are managed in 'Access policies'.
+* In Functions you can reference the Key Vault by using an environment variable in format `@Microsoft.KeyVault(SecretUri=copied identifier for the secret)`.

 ## Monitoring and Optimization